haydenlam/konnect/Konnect Advance.md

 ### Runtimes -> Runtime Groups
 In order to gain fine grained control of runtime management access, runtimes need to be classified into **Runtime Groups**.
 As a result, previously homogeneous runtimes in an organization can be grouped into runtime groups classified in a multitude of ways.

-Note: Runtime Groups will be an Enterprise tier feature only and therefore their usage limited to our Enterprise user base.
+Note: Runtime Groups will be an Enterprise tier feature only and therefor their usage limited to our Enterprise user base.
 Of this user base, we expect that a single organization will have on average around 6-12 runtime groups and no more than 100 or so at max.

 #### Runtime Group Attributes
 ```